-But supporting us the whole way through - our mental health professionals, family violence specialists and child support workers - professionals that were there for us every day, wherever and whenever we needed them.
+But supporting us the whole way through have been our mental health workers, family violence specialists and child support workers - professionals who were there for us every day, wherever and whenever we needed them.

 This year's Budget is dedicated to increasing support for these hardworking Victorians, creating better pathways to roles in these vital sectors and recruiting more positions, part of Victoria's Recovery Workforce.